 3 Credit Hours

 This course is the capstone course.
 It is an on- or off-campus work experience integrated with academic instructions, coordinated by a faculty member.
 The course is completed in the last semester of the degree program.
-Fourteen practicum hours per week.
+Twelve practicum hours per week.

 2 Credit Hours